-In the same way that you can pull garden weeds more easily when they’re small, if you catch reputation problems early then you can keep them from becoming too large to contain.
+In the same way you can pull garden weeds more easily when they’re small, if you catch reputation problems early, you can keep them from becoming too large to contain.
 It is crucial to front-load your planning focus with tasks that give you an understanding of what potential problems can be about and then put structures in place to identify issues early on.
 These help you stay ahead of anything that could cost you sales or otherwise damage your business.

 As you start your plan, you may want to phrase this principle as a type of goal or objective that’s listed before anything else.
 It will keep you focused on the main emphasis of what your planning is about.

-First step: Consider all of the online platforms that impact you, then list them
+First, consider the online platforms that impact you, and list them

 Your website is just the first platform that impacts your business’ reputation.
-Now more than ever before, there are a lot of other websites and social media outlets that can impact how people think about you.
-Once you start to consider them, the numbers of online influencers to your customers might surprise you.
+Now more than ever before, there are many other websites and social media outlets that can impact how people think about you.
+Once you start to consider them, the number of online influencers to your customers might surprise you.

 As online locations that affect your business come to mind, start to make a list.
 A whiteboard may be your best friend in this process.
 Write down the obvious places like websites, your business’ Facebook, Instagram or Twitter accounts, and Yelp review pages.
 Then add in places that are specific to your industry.
 Craft beer businesses, for example, may want to monitor how their products are listed on Beer Advocate lists or Untapped rankings.
 Hotels and restaurants may need to look at TripAdvisor.